UoB-HPC/BabelStream/README.md

 ...
 - Common Release flags are `-O3`, set RELEASE_FLAGS to override -- CXX_EXTRA_FLAGS:
-        Appends to common compile flags, this will be appended at link phase at well.
+        Appends to common compile flags.
+These will be used at link phase at well.
         To use separate flags at link time, set `CXX_EXTRA_LINKER_FLAGS` -- CXX_EXTRA_LINK_FLAGS:
-        Appends to link flags (i.e appended only at link phase) which appears *before* the objects.
+        Appends to link flags which appear *before* the objects.
-        Do not use this for linking libraries as the link line is order dependent -- CXX_EXTRA_LIBRARIES:
+        Do not use this for linking libraries, as the link line is order-dependent -- CXX_EXTRA_LIBRARIES:
-        Append to link flags which appears *after* the objects, use this for linking extra libraries (e.g `-lmylib`, or simply `mylib`)
+        Append to link flags which appears *after* the objects.
--- CXX_EXTRA_LINKER_FLAGS:
+        Use this for linking extra libraries (e.g `-lmylib`, or simply `mylib`) -- CXX_EXTRA_LINKER_FLAGS:
-        Append to linker flags (i.e GCC's -Wl or equivalent) -- Available models:  OMP;OCL;STD;STD20;HIP;CUDA;KOKKOS;SYCL;ACC;RAJA -- Selected model  :  OCL
+        Append to linker flags (i.e GCC's `-Wl` or equivalent) -- Available models:  OMP;OCL;STD;STD20;HIP;CUDA;KOKKOS;SYCL;ACC;RAJA -- Selected model  :  OCL
 -- Supported flags: